DraftShift/StealthChanger/README.md

 **note links are affiliates**

 ## Docks
-Currently all docks used with [Viertuz Tapchanger](https://github.com/viesturz/tapchanger) are compatible.
+Currently all docks used with [Viesturz's Tapchanger](https://github.com/viesturz/tapchanger) are compatible.
 In the future we might develop our own.

 ## Software
 [Viesturz's Tapchanger](https://github.com/viesturz/tapchanger).
 The only changes will be in the toolhead config which you will find in the klipper directory in this repo.